m4rw3r/php-libev/README.rst

 **boolean EventLoop::add(libev\Event)**

 Adds the event to the event loop.

-**NOTE:** Right now you have to see to it so the Event instance won't be garbage collected, this will be fixed soon.
-(If they are garbage collected, PHP will crash with an assert failure.)
+This will also protect them from garbage collection as long as they are active.

 **boolean EventLoop::remove(libev\Event)**